avsingh999/Python-for-beginner/How to get input from user in python.md

 age = int(input('How old are you? '))
 ```

-Remember that the response of the input is aways a string, so to make the age a integer number we have to change the type from string to int, by using the function int()
+Remember that the response of the input is aways a string, so to make the age a integer number we have to change the type from string to int by using the function int()